aponsero/HPC_KrakenFor16S/README.md

  Bash pipeline for 16S taxonomic profiling using Kraken2.
 Developed for NBI cluster (SLURM scheduler).

  ## Pipeline overview:
  The pipeline takes raw or QC'd amplicon reads and run Kraken2 and optionally Bracken for rapid taxonomic profiling.
 An optional merging step will parse the Kraken2/Bracken output and generate a PhyloSeq object.

-Note that the pipeline takes paired end files that follow the naming convention:
-- PAIR1 = ${FILE}_R1_001.fastq.gz
-- PAIR2 = ${FILE}_R2_001.fastq.gz
+Grey steps in the workflow below are optional steps in the pipeline.

 ```mermaid
 flowchart LR